sanger-archive/barcode_mint/barcode/static/barcode/md/documentation.md

 		"errors": ["error1", "error2"],
 	}

 First, you should check the status code.
-If this is 200 then your barcode has been registered and is guaranteed to be unique.
-If it is anything else (422), then your barcode is not registered and you should check `errors` to determine what went wrong.
+If this is 201 then your barcode has been registered and is guaranteed to be unique.
+If it is anything else (400, 422), then your barcode has not been registered and you should check `errors` to determine what went wrong.
 Possible errors include:

 	"barcode too short"
 	"malformed barcode"